sagnik3788/FlowCD/README.md

 ## Planned Features

-- RBAC support for secure access
-- Pipeline sync
+- Drift Detection
+- Sync Strategies + metrics
-- Unit tests for robustness
+- cli for interaction with cp
+- Application CRD
+- rollback and multi-cluster
 ## Getting Started

 1. Configure your Git repository URL in the controller settings.